Comparison is the thief of joy

 Some examples of when we feel ‘rubbish’ could include:

-• ‘Trying’ to keep up with ‘old’ friends (who don’t have caring responsibilities).
+‘Trying’ to keep up with ‘old’ friends (who don’t have caring responsibilities or just don’t ‘get it’).

 “My friends all seem to be renovating their houses, while we’re adapting ours with ramps and handrails.
 It makes me feel so low.”

-• Watching (on social media) our friends go on holiday each year.
+Watching (on social media), or hearing about our friends go on holiday each year.

-• Seeing friends ‘transition’ through life stages, such as ‘a relaxing retirement’ or ‘empty nesters’ enjoying ‘me time’ once their children all move out.
+Seeing friends ‘transition’ through life stages, such as heading off to university, ‘a relaxing retirement’, ‘empty nesters’, or enjoying ‘me time’ once their children all move out.

 “Our friends have just seen all their children go off to secondary school, while we’re still in a world of nappies and total dependence.
 Watching them get their freedom and flexibility back can feel tough - some days we feel so stuck.”